Update: You can now purchase a bench test power cable with or without factory connectors Click here

 Connect a black lead to pin C8.
 The fuel level graph should slowly change from full to empty.
 Remove the black lead from pin C8.

 To test the tachometer, you'll need a signal generator (or a simple 555 timer circuit).
-Set it to square wave or sine wave, 1Vpk (2Vpk-pk) amplitude, and 30Hz.
+Set it to square wave, 5Vpk-pk amplitude, such that the signal changes between 0V and +5V. and 30Hz.
 Connect the (+) output of the signal generator to C5, and the (-) terminal to the terminal of one of the black wires.
 This should cause the tachometer to show 500RPM.
 Increase frequency to 400Hz, when the cluster should show 6000RPM.
 Don't increase beyond 400Hz.

 Testing the speedometer: Warning: Disconnect the odometer.
 You'll need a signal generator (or a simple 555 timer circuit).
-Set it to square wave or sine wave, 1Vpeak (2Vpk-pk) amplitude, and 20Hz.
+Set it to square wave or sine wave, 1Vpk-pk amplitude, centered at 0V (so the signal goes both positive and negative) and 20Hz.
 Connect the (-) terminal of the sig gen to the C15 terminal of the cluster, and the (+) terminal to the D11 terminal of the cluster.
 The speedometer should show 18MPH.
 Increase the frequency to 200Hz, when the speedometer should show approximately 178MPH.
 Don't increase the frequency beyond 200Hz.
 Reconnect the odometer.